Q: What is PROJECT-E doing?

 Q: How are we insuring PROJECT-E’s sustainability?

 Sustainability is one of our main principles.
 By handing over our projects to local partners, who independently continue them, we ensure that our initial impact is not lost once we move to the next project.

 Q: How can I donate and where does my money go?

 You can donate on our homepage as well as via Betterplace.
 Since all our European members work voluntarily, we have barely any expenses in Europe.
 Therefore all of your money benefits our project in Ethiopia directly.

 Q: How can I directly support one of PROJECT-E's students?

 By donating monthly, you have the option of becoming a sponsor of one of our students.
 You will receive regular updates on her educational progress as well as letters from your protegee to ensure that your donation has the expected impact.

-Q: How can I join Team Europe or volunteer in your project in Ethiopia?
+Q: How can I join Team International or volunteer in your project in Ethiopia?